• Skip to primary navigation

 Next, drain the juice from the roasted grapes into a bowl.
 Add the grapes to the pizza, and slide it into the oven.

-Whisk the reserved juice into a vinaigrette with a little olive oil and a shallot.
+While the pizza bakes, whisk the reserved juice into a vinaigrette with a little olive oil and a shallot.
 Toss the arugula in a little bit of the dressing, and set the rest of the dressing aside for your next salad.

 Right before serving, add the arugula salad to the pizza, and dig in!

-Arugula pizza ready to serve
+Arugula pizza ready to serve.

 Arugula pizza with one slice cut out and extra arugula